 - A poster that outlines the project (stations, routing, appearance, project data).
 See below.

-- A Memorandum of Understanding was delivered to the City Council on March 19, 2019.
+- A Memorandum of Understanding was delivered to the City Council on March 19, 2019, and has received

 - A hardware design selected due to its small size, low price, and no copyright issues (due to public domain rules).